CameronCSS/PersonalProjects/README.md

 # <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/34/Microsoft_Office_Excel_%282019%E2%80%93present%29.svg/826px-Microsoft_Office_Excel_%282019%E2%80%93present%29.svg.png" alt="Excel" width="40"/> **Excel**

-:ballot_box_with_check: Experience in cleaning data both for projects and real world data sets
+☑️ Experience in cleaning data both for projects and real world data sets
- <br> :ballot_box_with_check: Knowledge in DAX and using custom formulas to alter data
+ <br> ☑️ Knowledge in DAX and using custom formulas to alter data
-  <br> :ballot_box_with_check: Using VLOOKUP, HLOOKUP, and XLOOKUP to quickly alter and organize data
+  <br> ☑️ Using VLOOKUP, HLOOKUP, and XLOOKUP to quickly alter and organize data
- <br> :ballot_box_with_check: Understanding of Pivot Tables and their importance to displaying insights
+ <br> ☑️ Understanding of Pivot Tables and their importance to displaying insights
- <br> :ballot_box_with_check: Completed the Linkedin Excel assessment and Excel to SQL certification
+ <br> ☑️ Completed the Linkedin Excel assessment and Excel to SQL certification

 | Project Link | Area of Study | Project Description |
 |---|---|---|